Osooriooo/Osooriooo/README.md

-- 👋 Hi, I’m @Osooriooo
+- 👋 Hi, I’m @Carlos Azabache
+-

 I think this introduction isa silly but i think that this is necessary in order to understand what others goals and intrest are.